kitfud/lightProject/README.md

 - The first contract is an Agora, or council place for us, the app builders, to deploy the factory contract or vote on changes such as changing the price of the NFTs the Factory mints via a rudimentary(for now) voting system.
 It is also ERC20 and mints tokens for a future ecosystem and a VRFv2 subscription manager.
 This contracts splits evenly all incoming eth payments between the developers.

 - The Factory contract is deployed in the constructor of the Agora contract.
-This contract is ERC7721.
+This contract is ERC721.
 It contains a function mintGenerator that both deploys a Generator contract and attaches a freshly minted NFT to it.
-This NFT conceptually ressembles a key to the generator.
+This NFT conceptually ressembles a key to the generator, a nice conceptual idea by Kit Fuderich that simplifies transfering ownership over the generator contract and its functionalities.

 - The Generator contracts functions are mostly restricted to the NFT owner.
 This contract gives the possibility to its owner to deploy product contracts with a name and price tag.
 From this generator, its owner can withdraw in bulk the funds from all the products.